-West Elm's ethical sourcing;
+West Elm's ethical sourcing

-They offer home goods that are Fairtrade, organic, handmade, local and even ones that have low emissions.
+They offer home goods that are Fairtrade, organic, handmade, local, and even ones that have low emissions.
 Their website is so easy to navigate and you will easily find what you need based on your values.

 Their 15 Fair Trade factories ensure workers are being paid and treated fairly.

-West Elm's corporate responsibility;
+West Elm's corporate responsibility

 West Elm has given over 50 million dollars to charities around the world.
-Including HERproject, ASPCA and the Human Rights Campaign.
+Including HERproject, ASPCA, and the Human Rights Campaign.

-Reclaimed and Second Hand Couches and Sofas
+A word on Reclaimed and Second-Hand Couches and Sofas

 If the couch you are eyeing was made between the late '80s and 2006, I'd leave it here you found it!
 Over time cushions and foam start to crumble, and if you are buying a second-hand couch made between those dates odds are it contains toxic PBDE, which will affect your indoor air quality.
 If you are buying a vintage couch from the 1960s it's most likely stuffed with latex.
 You can get it reupholstered you just want to make sure the foam is eco-friendly.

 When shopping at Etsy look for reclaimed woods and upcycled fabrics like all the ones I have mentioned already in this article.

 You know how much I love Etsy.
 I feature them in a lot of blog posts, from zero waste essentials to makeup to used furniture online and everything in between.
 Esty has so much to offer in the reclaimed furniture section BUT although I am a HUGE proponent of shopping at secondhand shops, there are a few things you need to keep in mind, especially when it comes to the stuffing.